sword-framework/sword/README.md

 impl MiddlewareWithConfig<String> for AuthenticationMiddleware {
     async fn handle(secret: String, mut ctx: Context, next: Next) -> MiddlewareResult {
-        // In a real application, you would validate the JWT token here let auth_header = ctx.header("Authorization").unwrap_or("");
+        let auth_header = ctx.header("Authorization").unwrap_or("");

         if auth_header.is_empty() {